-- A service provider's licence has effect in relation to the provision of the service, and for the period, set out in the licence subject to - annual payment to the port authority, by the person who is granted or holds the licence, of an amount determined by the port authority that is not more than \$10 000 per annum; and - (b) any conditions or restrictions that the port authority imposes and sets out in the licence. - If the port authority considers that a condition or restriction to which a service provider's licence is subject has been breached, the port authority may by written notice given to the person who holds the licence - - (a) suspend the operation of the licence for any period that the port authority considers appropriate; or - cancel the licence. (b) - A service provider's licence is to set out procedures determined by the (5) port authority that enable the person who holds the licence to appeal if the licence is suspended or cancelled under subclause (4). - A notice under subclause (4) has effect on the day on which the (6)person who holds the service provider's licence is given the notice or on any later day specified in the notice. - A person whose service provider's licence is suspended or cancelled (7) by notice under subclause (4) must return the licence to the port authority within 7 days after the notice has effect, whether or not the person intends to appeal against the suspension or cancellation. - (8) A person who does not comply with subclause (7) commits an offence.
+- transport service, bulk handling service or fish handling service in the port, the port authority may issue a service provider's licence to the applicant. - A service provider's licence has effect in relation to the provision of (3) the service, and for the period, set out in the licence subject to - annual payment to the port authority, by the person who is granted or holds the licence, of an amount determined by the port authority that is not more than \$10 000 per annum; and - any conditions or restrictions that the port authority imposes (b) and sets out in the licence. - If the port authority considers that a condition or restriction to which a (4) service provider's licence is subject has been breached, the port authority may by written notice given to the person who holds the licence - - (a) suspend the operation of the licence for any period that the port authority considers appropriate; or - (b) cancel the licence. - A service provider's licence is to set out procedures determined by the (5) port authority that enable the person who holds the licence to appeal if the licence is suspended or cancelled under subclause (4). - A notice under subclause (4) has effect on the day on which the (6) person who holds the service provider's licence is given the notice or on any later day specified in the notice. - A person whose service provider's licence is suspended or cancelled (7) by notice under subclause (4) must return the licence to the port authority within 7 days after the notice has effect, whether or not the person intends to appeal against the suspension or cancellation. - A person who does not comply with subclause (7) commits an (8) offence.